 Your mental game is just as important as your physical game.
 You know how far you can push yourself and having the mental capacity to envision a win is critical.
-If you mentally can see yourself crossing that line or jumping the distance you need to to win then you will succeed.
-Before a meet/race get into a mental state as to where you can see your self winning.
+If you mentally can see yourself crossing that line or jumping the distance you need to win then you will succeed.
+Before a meet/race get into a mental state as to where you can see yourself winning.
 Picture yourself at the takeoff, running and crossing the line, etc. You can practice mental visualizing before your daily practices and workout sessions.
 Your workout sessions might seem like a chore in your mind at first but imagine them as being tough, fun but necessary.
-Imagine the feeling after you complete your workouts; you will feel stronger, faster and healthier.
+Imagine the feeling after you complete your workouts; you will feel stronger, faster, and healthier.
 There is no better feeling than that.
 You can talk yourself into anything especially on how great you are going to feel during your workout, and by the time you get to the locker room to change, you will have the confidence to take on anything.
 This way of thinking will become natural, and then you will see a difference in your performance.

 Tip 6: Positive thinking is the only way.

 It is never a good feeling to walk away from something saying “I wish I didn’t do this” or “I could have done better.”
 Here is my secret formula, ready for it?
 Do not dwell over things that you can not change.
 You should be walking away from the track knowing you competed to the best of your ability.
 Let’s just say things did not go as you planned, figure out what you need to work on for the next time.
 You should walk away from the meet saying, “Next time I am going to …..” or “I want to work on _______ for my next race.”
 The key here is to work hard, be positive, think like a team player, help yourself and your teammates but more importantly have fun.

 I know these tips will help you be the best athlete that you can be.
 Start them today, and you will see a significant improvement.
 And who knows I might see you at the University of Michigan track one day!